pearl-hub/kobol-extra/markdown/git.1.markdown

 COMMIT RANGES:
-What is in experiment branch that hasn’t yet been merged into master branch?
+What is in experiment branch that hasnot yet been merged into master branch?
 `git show master..experiment`

 Or to get a log for the commits that has to be merged in a remote: